ravendb/book/Intro.md

 Chapter 2 focuses on setting up a RavenDB instance and starting to use that.

-Chapter 3 Understanding RavenDB concepts
+Chapter 3 RavenDB concepts

-Chapter 3.5 modeling :-)
+Chapter 4 Document based modeling

 In Chapter 4 we'll discuss indexing, and how they work.
 And in Chapter 5 we'll cover map/reduce.